cyberbotics/webots/docs/guide/jetbot.md

 #### JetBot Field Summary

+- `chassis_color`:  Defines the color of the robot's chassis.
 - `camera_fieldOfView`:  Defines the `fieldOfView` field of the [Camera](../reference/camera.md).
 - `camera_width`: Defines the `width` field of the [Camera](../reference/camera.md).
 - `camera_height`: Defines the `height` field of the [Camera](../reference/camera.md).